r94o/CV/README.md

 ## Hobbies

-Cooking

-Tennis

-Golf

-Home Automation with Home Assistant
+I have started my collection of Hue Bulbs and am currently learning about Home Automation with Home Assistant.

+I enjoy cooking, pub quizzes and sports (mainly tennis & golf).